aleph2c/miros/doc/interactingcharts.rst

 great book.
 His powerful engineering insight is this, just because it was invented and available to you,  doesn't mean you have to use it.
-Use the parts that have been demonstrated to work well; proven through their interaction with the world.
+Use the parts that have been demonstrated to work well; proven through their interaction with the community.
 The parts that have caused problems should not be used, in fact they should be discarded immediately.
-Good design is the process of discovery and editing.
+Good design is the process of discovery and cultural editing and curation.

 Miro Samek did the same thing with `concurrent systems`.
 Unfortunately not a lot of people were paying attention.
 On page 444 of his book titled "Practical